snakemake/snakemake/docs/snakefiles/deployment.rst

 Using environment modules
 -------------------------

-In high performace cluster systems (HPC), it can be preferable to use environment modules for deployment of optimized versions of certain standard tools.
+In high performance cluster systems (HPC), it can be preferable to use environment modules for deployment of optimized versions of certain standard tools.
 Snakemake allows to define environment modules per rule:

 .. code-block:: python